JZ-Azure/MyMSLearn/DP-900/1_Explore_core_data_concepts.md/README.md

 Azure Stream Analytics is a real-time stream processing engine that captures a stream of data from an input, applies a query to extract and manipulate data from the input stream, and writes the results to an output for analysis or further processing.

 ### Azure Data Explorer
+Azure Data Explorer is a standalone service that offers the same high-performance querying of log and telemetry data as the _Azure Synapse Data Explorer runtime_ in Azure Synapse Analytics.

+### Microsoft Purview
+Microsoft Purview provides a solution for enterprise-wide data governance and discoverability.

+### Microsoft Power BI
+Microsoft Power BI is a platform for analytical data modeling and reporting that data analysts can use to create and share interactive data visualizations.